 Mirrors are windows to other worldsThis section contains beliefs all on a common theme: Mirrors are windows to other worlds.
-Show most recent or highest rated first or go back to mirrors.

 I used to believe that if u ran hard enough into a mirror, that u could visit another world.
 I tried it once, and ended upwith a really bad headache.

 I always used to think that there was a totally different world through the mirror.
 The reason why we couldn't get through was because the person the looks exactly like you on the other world does the exact same thing.
 Whenever you poked the mirror to get to the other world, the other person pokes it too, blocking you from getting through.

 When I was a kid, in the bathrooms, there was the big wall mirror and then a smaller one on the door of the medicine cabinet, so they would face each other when the cabinet was open.
 I was convinced that the "corridor" effect created by two mirrors facing each other closely was a sort of a dimensional portal (spent too much time reading big brother's Dungeons and Dragons books, maybe... and now they're mine, heh heh), and I had only to figure out how to "open" the big mirror so I could crawl through the corridor into a fantasy world where I could learn more magic and get myself a suit of armor and cool medieval weapons.
 I thought maybe writing the right thing in the mist from a shower would do it.
 I puzzled over this until I was a good nine years old...